KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_5_body_section_-_images.md

 5. Add an image tag just below the "About" header on your page.
 (Don't forget to use emmet to complete your tag for you and fill out the `alt` attribute!
 The alt attribute content gets displayed if your image is not able to be rendered and is used by screenreaders for better accessibility.

+6. Save your file and reload it in Google Chrome.